 With marketers looking to secure a closed loop of data that they can use to optimize their performance, retailers are getting into the data as a service game as well.
 “That’s why we introduced Kroger Precision Marketing, which offers CPG advertisers the ability to reach Kroger’s 60+ million customers more precisely with measurable results,” writes Jessica Adelman, group VP of corporate affair at Kroger, in her essay.

 “In the twenty-first century, knowing all the answers won’t distinguish someone’s intelligence — rather the ability to ask all the right questions will be the mark of true genius,” IBM’s Dr. John E. Kelly III is quoted as saying in Thomas Friedman’s 2016 book Thank You for Being Late.

-And Gabriel Kahn, professor at USC Annenberg makes this prediction a reality in his essay, acknowledging that “New software tools, such as Metabase, Tableau and others, are making it easier for mere mortals to wade through this data and visualize and analyze it.”
+And Gabriel Kahn, a professor at USC Annenberg, makes this prediction a reality in his essay, acknowledging that “New software tools, such as Metabase, Tableau, and others, are making it easier for mere mortals to wade through this data and visualize and analyze it.”

 In his essay about the disintegration truth, Kirk Stewart, CEO of integrated corporate communications firm KTStewart, talks about the plethora of free mobile apps that can be used to make doctored of “fake” video snippets; just one of the ways disinformation is created and spread to undermine truth.

 “Some [social media] platforms are working hard to improve their detection technology, but others are just allowing these videos to pervade their sites,” writes Stewart, who also shares research from Pew that shows more than a third of adult Americans have reduced their news consumption as a result of being unable to tell what is “fake” news.

 This figure tracks with the 2019 Edelman Trust Barometer, which found “people are encountering roadblocks in their quest for facts; 73% are still worried about fake news being used as a weapon.”